aarsonline/aarsonline.github.io/class2/lys/REF.md

+Tolkunova, Elena, et al. "The human lysyl-tRNA synthetase gene encodes both the cytoplasmic and mitochondrial enzymes by means of an unusual alternative splicing of the primary transcript."
+Journal of Biological Chemistry 275.45 (2000): 35063-35069.

 Lin, Brian Y., Patricia P. Chan, and Todd M. Lowe. "tRNAviz: explore and visualize tRNA sequence features."
 Nucleic acids research 47.W1 (2019): W542-W547.

 Giegé, Richard, and Gilbert Eriani.
 "The tRNA identity landscape for aminoacylation and beyond."
 Nucleic Acids Research 51.4 (2023): 1528-1570.